 The Russian Ministry of Defense confirmed the Angara A5 rocket’s blastoff from Plesetsk, but Russian officials provided no additional updates on the progress of the Persei upper stage.

 The Persei stage is a modified version of the Block DM upper stage used on more than 200 Russian launches since 1974.
 The Angara A5 test flight Dec.
 27 was the first use of the new Persei upper stage variant.

 The first two Angara A5 test flights used Breeze M upper stages to place dummy payloads close to geostationary orbit.
 The Persei upper stage uses a different propellant mix — kerosene and liquid oxygen — than the hydrazine-fueled Breeze M.

 The impact of the Persei stage failure on the Angara program was not immediately clear.
 But the Angara A5’s boosters, core stage, and second stage all apparently functioned as designed Dec.
-27, giving the roc
+27.

 The expendable Angara rocket family is designed to fly in several different configurations, depending on the mass of its payload and the targeted orbit.